Tanikai/vi-delphi/README.md

 ## About The Project

 This package provides Vi keybinds for the Delphi IDE.
+This project is forked from the abandoned [VIDE](https://github.com/petdr/vide) repository.

 ## Installation